Dynamics of a Fleming-Viot type particle system on the cycle graph: Covariances of the proportions of particles under the stationary distribution

 Thus, (\ref{eq:AJAX}) holds and hence $J\mathbf{x}$ is solution of the equation $A \mathbf{x} = \mathbf{b}$.
 By uniqueness of the solution we get $\mathbf{x} = J\mathbf{x}$, proving that $\mathbf{x}$ is almost symmetric. \end{proof}

-Because the $K \times K$ matrix $A_K(\beta_N)$ is a symmetric circulant matrix, it is possible to obtain explicit formulas for all its eigenvalues and eigenvectors using \cite[Thm.\ 3.2.2]{davis_circulant}.
-Since all its eigenvalues are non-null, we conclude that the matrix $A_K(\beta_N)$ is invertible.
+Because the $K \times K$ matrix $A_K$ in (\ref{eq:SK}) is a symmetric circulant matrix, it is possible to obtain explicit formulas for all its eigenvalues and eigenvectors using \cite[Thm.\ 3.2.2]{davis_circulant}.
+Since all its eigenvalues are non-null, we conclude that the matrix $A_K$ is invertible.
 Thus, using Proposition \ref{prop1}, the linear system (\ref{eq:SK}) has as its unique solution the vector $\mathbf{s}_K$, which is almost symmetric.
 In addition to its almost symmetry, the vector $\mathbf{b}_K$ satisfies $b_1=b_{K-1}$, $b_k = 0,\; 2 \leq k \leq K-2$.
-This simple structure of $\mathbf{b}_K$ allows us to deduce explicit expressions for $s_k, \; 0 \leq k \leq K-1$, given in Theorem \ref{thm:sk_expl}.
+This simple structure of $\mathbf{b}_K$ allows us to deduce explicit expressions for $s_k, \; 0 \leq k \leq K-1$, given in Theorem \ref{thm:sk_expl}, which is proved below.